Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 *How insights are evaluated in the report on the following key areas*:
 - **MLR Trends by SVC:** The amount Medicare spends yearly on healthcare compared to the amount Medicare charges beneficiaries in premiums to pay for it.
 SVCs analyzed: Outpatient (OP), Carrier (PROF), Prescription Drug Events (RX), and the combined Total.
 - **MLR Trends by Race Group & SVC:** MLR by race group (All Beneficiaries, Caucasian, Black, Hispanic, Other) analyzed within each svc to find deeper segment-level differences.
-- **Cost PMPM Trends:** Medicare's average spending on care for each beneficiary every month, segmented by svc and race group.
+- **Cost PMPM Trends by SVC and Race Group:** Medicare's average spending on care for each beneficiary every month.
-- **Count PMPM Trends:** The number of claims on average each beneficiary uses per month in order to get care, segmented by svc and race group.
+- **Count PMPM Trends by SVC and Race Group:** The number of claims on average each beneficiary uses per month in order to get care.

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].